Unhinged Cognitive Science Doodles

 - Capacity vs autonomy.
 You can (autonomously) train your capacity over time even if you’ve reached capacity today.

-- Enable your trainees to tell a quality story about the time they spent working with you.
+- One goal as a team leader is to enable your trainees to tell a quality story about the time they spent working with you.

 - Questions to ask about task allocation, whether this is something simple you need to accomplish (eg synthesize your weekly financies together) or a significant project (eg 12+mo research agenda):